agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

     ## glue("{bis_website_path}cbspeeches/index.htm?fromDate={day}%2F{month}%2F{year}&cbspeeches_page={page}&cbspeeches_page_length=25")

-But then I can enter the parameter I want for the date (here, the ninth of October, 2023).
+But then I can enter the parameters I want for the date (here, the ninth of October, 2023).

 ``` r
 day <- "09"